somacruzer/handcrafted-persona-engine-Soma/README.md

 *   `Window`: Dimensions, title, fullscreen.
 *   `Llm`: API keys, models, endpoints for text/vision. **Remember:** The default `personality.txt` is optimized for a specific fine-tuned model (see Overview).
 Adjust prompts if using other models.
-*   `Tts`: Model/resource paths (Whisper model, TTS models, Espeak path), voice settings (default voice, speed, RVC paths/settings).
+*   `Tts`: Paths for Whisper model, TTS models, Espeak library (`EspeakPath` if not in PATH).
+Voice settings (default voice `Voice`, speed).
+RVC settings.
 *   `Subtitle`: Font, size, colors, margins, animation, layout.
-*   `Live2D`: Avatar resource path, `ModelName` (must match your avatar's folder name).
+*   `Live2D`: Path to avatars directory, `ModelName` (must match your avatar's folder name).
 *   `SpoutConfigs`: Spout output names and resolutions for streaming software like OBS.
 *   `Vision`: Screen capture settings (experimental).
 *   `RouletteWheel`: Interactive wheel settings (experimental).
-*   `Audio`: Input/Output device selection (use device names or IDs), VAD sensitivity settings.
-*   `Profanity`: Filter settings.

 ## ▶️ Usage

-1. Ensure all **Prerequisites** are met (especially downloaded models and installed `espeak-ng`).
+1. Ensure all **Prerequisites** are met (especially downloaded models, installed `.NET` and `espeak-ng`).
-2. Make sure `appsettings.json` is configured correctly with your API keys, model paths, avatar name, etc.
+2. Make sure `appsettings.json` is configured correctly with your LLM details, Live2D `ModelName`, and that resource files are placed correctly (see "Getting Started").
-3. Run the application using the appropriate method from the "Getting Started" section (`PersonaEngine.exe` for pre-built release).
+3. Run the application using the appropriate method (`PersonaEngine.exe` for pre-built release, `dotnet PersonaEngine.App.dll` for source build).
 4. The main window should appear displaying the Live2D avatar.
 5. Speak into your configured microphone.
 The engine should:
     *   Detect when you start and stop speaking (VAD).
     *   Transcribe your speech to text (Whisper).
     *   Send the text (and personality context) to the LLM.
     *   Receive a response from the LLM.
-    *   Convert the response text to speech (TTS/RVC).
+    *   Convert the response text to speech (TTS, potentially using RVC if configured).
     *   Play the spoken audio.
     *   Display subtitles.
     *   Animate the avatar (basic mouth movement planned).